Resources for Health Care Professionals

 Medical Guidelines and Case Management

-DHHS has recommended medical management guidelines for follow-up and treatment for childhood lead poisoning.
+DHHS has medical management recommendations and guidelines for lead poisoning in children and adults.

 Mandatory Reporting of Blood Lead Tests